rene-dev/twister/README.markdown

 * twister/web - Defines the application interface to a server and includes functionality used by most web applications.
 * twister/server - An HTTP server impelemented in Go.
-* twister/example - An example application.
+* twister/oauth - OAuth client

+## Examples

+* twister/examples/demo - Illustrates basic features of Twister.

 ## Installation